-Every year we celebrate the National Correctional Officer and Employee Appreciation Week.
-It is wonderful that we recognize the value of Correctional Officers and other employees.
+Every year, we celebrate National Correctional Officer and Employee Appreciation Week—a meaningful opportunity to recognize the dedication and contributions of correctional professionals.

-That is why we propose that the first week in June be designated as National Correctional Family Appreciation Week, with the first ever such appreciation week being celebrated on June 5-11, 2023.
+That is why, in 2024, we proposed designating the first week in June as National Correctional Family Appreciation Week, to be observed this year on June 1–7, 2026.

-Let’s build momentum to see the National Correctional Family Appreciation Week become a reality!
-It is WAY OVERDUE!
+Together, let’s build momentum for National Correctional Family Appreciation Week to be recognized nationwide.
+It is long overdue.

 Here is a sample letter of appreciation you can prepare for your staff’s adult family members, to be mailed out or sent home to them with your employees.
 You can modify it as you see fit.